luckyswims/tic-tac-toe-client/README.md

 ![alt-text][wireframePage3]

 ## To Do list
--Update CSS to make the site more visually appealing
+~~-Update CSS to make the site more visually appealing~~
--Add more detailed statistics: completed games,  incomplete games, wins/losses/draws
+~~-Add more detailed statistics: completed games,  incomplete games, wins/losses/draws~~
+-Add an AI opponent
+-Add difficult leves for the AI opponent
 -Add the ability to restart an incomplete game
 -Add the ability for users logged in on different devices to play against each other